itsalicelee/Final-Warrior/README.md

 # :crossed_swords: Final Warrior :crossed_swords:
-This is the 2D PC game for the final project of the class, Programming for Business Computing, at Naional Taiwan University(NTU) instructed by Prof. Ling-Chieh Kung.
+This is the 2D PC game for the final project of the class, Programming for Business Computing(108-2 PBC Spring), at Naional Taiwan University(NTU) instructed by Prof. Ling-Chieh Kung.

 ## Usage
 1. clone this repo `git clone https://github.com/itsalicelee/Final-Warrior`